EMC China Lab

 1. CE certification for Mosquito Killer Lamps (EU)

-The CE mark is a safety certification symbol regarded as a manufacturer's passport to enter the European market.
+The ce mark is a safety certification symbol regarded as a manufacturer's passport to enter the European market.
 CE stands for Conformité Européenne (European Conformity).

 Under EU law, manufacturers and importers are responsible for verifying that their products comply with relevant EU directives.
 This means manufacturers (or importers) must undergo various procedures to ensure compliance with applicable requirements.
 They must maintain a technical documentation file, including a detailed product description, drawings, reports, etc.